Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Nickelodeon Universe is an indoor theme park that can be enjoyed year-round (Photo: Nickelodeon Universe Mall of America)

-Speaking of indoor, both Nickelodeon Universe parks are indoor amusement parks so you can play with your Nick Jr. pals year round, even when the temperatures dip.
+Speaking of indoors, both Nickelodeon Universe parks are indoor amusement parks for kids, so you can play with your Nick Jr. pals year round, even when the temperatures dip.
 Theme parks sized for younger children offer so much more than thrill rides.
 The best amusement parks for small children delight with toddler-friendly offerings like train rides, interactions with favorite characters, water play areas, and kiddie rides.

 More from FamilyVacationist: